Ellen G. White lived from 1827 to 1915, she

 her entire life.

-This extract is from an article that
+extract from an article that appeared in the

-newspaper in 1889.
+County, California), in 1889.

 Webster